-KIRTLAND, OHIO, DECEMBER, 1831.
+KIRTLAND, QHIO, DECEMBER, 1934.

-ed paragraph from the Message of the Governor of Missouri, to the Legislature of that State, now in session.
+IF From the West.-The following is an extracted paragraph from the Message of the Governor of Missouri, to the Legislature of that State, now in session.
 We give it to our readers for the purpose of showing, that the cause of the afflicted, in the "Far West" does not escape notice.
-We did not receive this official document until a short time before our paper went to press, consequently, are hindered from making lengthy comments.
+We did not ree ive this official document until a short time before our paper went to press, consequently, are hindered from making lengthy comments.
 Six things are certain, however, from the face of this paragraph: